JarrodBurns/inventory_testing/docs/dev_log.md

 ## Tasks
 - [ ] Wallet Object, takes in funds distributes them through the scales
 - [ ] Inventory Object, should contain Item, Material, and Currency
+- [ ] Function to sort by Rarity and Tag

 ## Notes